 The Scriptural Reasoning method, which uses religious texts as a foundation for discussing ethical, social and political questions, was developed by 3FF and Cambridge University’s Inter-faith Programme (CIP).
 It is now used in Israeli hospitals and universities to encourage engagement and understanding between different communities.

-Miriam said: “Members of the Knesset from the Israeli Ministry of Interior and prominent Orthodox Rabbi Yuval Cherlow invited the Turkish faith ambassadors to our conference.
+“Members of the Knesset from the Israeli Ministry of Interior and prominent Orthodox Rabbi Yuval Cherlow invited the Turkish faith ambassadors to our conference.
 They brought messages of goodwill from President Erdogan, and wanted to speak about a commentary on the Qur’an, highlighting how it preaches peace.
-We then engaged in a discussion - in which communal leaders from the three faiths were included – on the benefits of Scriptural Reasoning taking place between Israelis and Turks.”
+We then engaged in a discussion – in which communal leaders from the three faiths were included – on the benefits of Scriptural Reasoning taking place between Israelis and Turks.”

 Prince El Hassan Bin Talal of Jordan sent his encouragement via video link.
 The conference was attended by several prominent religious and communal leaders, including Baha’i, Druze, Muslim, Christian and Jewish representatives.